sagemath/trac_to_gh/Issue 5998.md

 # Issue 5998: add fxsr to cpuflags.txt

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5998

 Original creator: was